littlevicky750/IOT_Inclinometer/README.md

 # Attention
 If compile with Arduino 2.0
--install library list in platformio.ini
+- install library list in platformio.ini
--install or include ALL library in /lib
+- install or include ALL libraries in /lib